neuralpain/pigmentpedia/0.3.0/README.md

    #find-pigment("#") // search by HEX code
    ```

-Optionally create a variable for your favorite pigment.
+Optionally create a variable for your favorite pigment to use in your project/document.

 ```typ
 #let heading-text-color = Zhongguo.en.Yellow.Apricot-Red